Biloela: Dinosaurs

+In 2025, Dr Anthony Romilio from The University of Queensland led research that described many more dinosaur footprints.
+These included one of the highest concentrations of dinosaur fossil footprints in the world (70+ footprints per square metre) that were found at a local High School, as well as footprints from a boulder at a carpark.
+The media found these aspects very interesting and even included a cartoon representation of this research in The Guardian.

 Callide Dam

 The closest fresh water depository is the Callide Dam, however it is often well below capacity due to low rainfall in the area.
 Despite this, the dam acts as a popular site for water skiing, camping, swimming and fishing.
-In particular, the dam is a haven for Eel-tailed catfish, Yellowbelly, Saratoga and Barramundi.
-The largest ever Barramundi recorded was at the 2008 Callide Dam fishing competition, measuring 138 cm.
+In particular, the dam is a haven for eel-tailed catfish, yellowbelly, saratoga and barramundi.
+The largest barramundi recorded was at the 2008 Callide Dam fishing competition, measuring 138 cm.